Skip to Main Content

 Wealth Accounting - supplements GDP based measures of economic development with measures taking into account climate change & environment, energy & mining, human & social capital.
 Annual data 1970-

-For useful support in using Datastream see the Refinitiv website and some of the links on the Finance subject guide
+For support in using Datastream see the LSEG Learning Centre and other links on the Finance subject guide

 Other general data sources that are sometimes useful for various purposes:

-Economists can sometimes better investigate problems by using data at the micro level - individual or household data that is usually collected by survey.
-National statistical offices or national data archives can be good sources of this kind of data, for example UK Data Service in the UK.
-A few other general sources/portals are listed below
+Some economic questions require data analysis at the micro level - individual or household data that is usually collected by survey.
+National statistical offices or national data archives can be good sources of this kind of data, for example UK Data Service in the UK, ICPSR in the US.
+For developing countries, some general sources/portals are listed below: